jmaargh/include_data/README.md

 ## MSRV

+The Minimum Supported Rust Version is **1.64.0**.

-This crate is tested against a fixed version of the Rust compiler (found in `rust-toolchain.toml`) only so that compiler errors can be consistently tested.
-However, all features relied upon were present in Rust 1.0.
+Note that this crate is tested against a pinned version of the compiler, simply because many tests check exact error messages.
+The current pinned version for testing purposes can be found in `rust-toolchain.toml`.

 ## Prior art